Advancing equity in health professional education

 The Damion Drapac Scholars

-The Damion Drapac Scholarship for Vocational Doctors and Damion Drapac Access Fund support those in greatest need, who demonstrate amazing commitment to their vocational calling to improve the lives of others as future doctors.
+The Damion Drapac Scholarship for Vocational Doctors and Damion Drapac Access Fund support those in greatest need, who demonstrate a deep commitment to improving the lives of others as future doctors.
 The program will build an exceptional alumni cohort, each carrying Damion's name and spirit as they begin their promising new medical careers – as Damion Drapac Scholars.

 Damion Drapac Scholarship for Vocational Doctors